-Recently, we posted about how you can use webinars as part of your overall content and digital marketing plan to not only boost your brand awareness and increase your customer base, but also to use a webinar improve your SEO.
-Now, we’re going to make sure you know how create webinars that leave your audience coming back for more.
+Recently, we posted about how you can use webinars as part of your overall content and digital marketing plan to not only boost your brand awareness and increase your customer base but also to use a webinar improve your SEO.
+Now, we’re going to make sure you know how to create webinars that leave your audience coming back for more.
 It’s just six simple steps that once you get down, you can repeat again and again to create a library of useful content for customers and prospects alike.

 The content, of course, is the main focus of the webinar, so it needs to be on point if you expect it to go over well with your audience.
-Choose a specific pain point that your attendees are dealing with, and provide solutions to the problem.
-Keep things specific, because your audience is looking for something beyond, “visit my website for more.”
+Choose a specific pain point that your attendees are dealing with and provide solutions to the problem.
+Keep things precise, because your audience is looking for something beyond, “visit my website for more.”

 If you’re struggling to find the right angle, think about how the product or service you’re offering solves problems for your target customer.
 You can use webinars to build your customer base, to educate them, so you position yourself as a credible and trustworthy source, and to demonstrate how to use your product or service.

-For example, if you’re selling products to dog owners, you could host a webinar with tips and tricks to help dog owners learn how to train their dogs to do certain tricks, or methods to breaking bad habits.
-You could also demonstrate your invisible fencing product, or other items you have that will help them keep their dogs secure and safe.
+For example, if you’re selling products to dog owners, you could host a webinar with tips and tricks to help dog owners learn how to train their dogs to do specific skills or methods to breaking bad habits.
+You could also demonstrate your invisible fencing product or other items you have that will help them keep their dogs secure and safe.

 Knowing how you will use the webinar will guide the content and the promotion strategy.